-The front panel assembly consists of the A1 keypad, A2 display, and the A3 front panel interface.
+The front panel assembly consists of the A1 keypad, the A2 display assembly, the A3 front panel interface board, the touchscreen and touchscreen controller board, the inverter board, and the USB board.
 The following tests verify the operation of the front panel assembly when the analyzer is in the measurement mode.
 If the instrument fails to power up correctly, or it is difficult to verify due to a faulty display, refer to "Power Up Troubleshooting" on page 4-6.